himanshujoshijiit/Human-activity-recognition-using-smartphones-sensors/README.md

 performed our HAR(Human Activity Recognition) analysis by implementing the corresponding functions embedded in our code.
-Also it has to be noted that the obtained dataset has been randomly partitioned into two sets,whereas 70% of the volunteers have been selected for generating the training data and 30% for preparing the test data.
+Also it has to be noted that the obtained dataset has been randomly partitioned into two sets,whereas 70% of the volunteers have been selected for generating the training data and 30% for preparing the test data

 Link for data sources:
 https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones

 MODEL FORMULATION

 We make an LSTM model to predict the Human Activities.LSTM works well on time-series data, so we have decided that we apply LSTM of Recurrent Neural Networks on 128 sized raw readings that we obtained from accelerometer and Gyroscope signals.